Seven reasons why children should play tennis

 You might think that costs associated with playing tennis – a racket, balls, court hire and tennis club membership – add up to a pretty penny.
 That’s not necessarily the case.

 For starters, there’s the Lawn Tennis Association’s ‘Tennis for Kids initiative, which offers children 6 weekly lessons for free.
-This is what introduced Olivia and William to tennis.
+This is what introduced Olivia and William to the sport.
 There’s also an abundance of tennis courts around the UK which are available to use for free.
 You can find your nearest free tennis space through the Tennis for Free website.
 It’s a community sports charity which promotes free access to sessions and tennis courts.

 The Lawn Tennis Association also holds a ‘Great British Tennis Weekend‘ twice a year.
 The first is in May and the other is towards the end of July (for 2017, it will be the 22nd and 23rd July).
 The idea is to get more people playing tennis by offering free opportunities to play.